 Your business plan is also the vehicle for getting other crucial teammates on board with your venture.
 Yes, we mean cash.
 A traditional business plan includes specific sections that investors or bankers will want to see, like a description of your products and services, funding and financial information, operations and management details, along with an executive summary.

 Creating a business plan that communicates your potential may sound intimidating and time consuming, but there’s no need to go it alone.
-SCORE is an organization that provides entrepreneurs like you with free business mentoring, workshops, and extensive tools to help you start or grow your business.
+Tulsa's Emerging 100 and SCORE are organizations that provides entrepreneurs like you with free business mentoring, workshops, and extensive tools to help you start or grow your business.
 You can also check out their downloadable business plan template, a helpful outline as you begin writing your own.